Special and general types

 Recall from the discussion at cohomology that every notion of cohomology (e.g. group cohomology, abelian sheaf cohomology, etc) is given by Hom-spaces in an (∞,1)-topos .
 Cohomology on an object with coefficients in an object is

-The cup product is an operation on cocycles with coefficients and that is induced from a pairing morphism
+The cup product is an operation on cocycles with coefficients and that is induced from a pairing of coefficients given by some morphism

 If and are two cocycles in and , respectively, then their cup product with respect to this pairing is the cocycle